Select a Topic

 Help for Phenol Allergies

 If you suspect that you have a phenol allergy, discuss your concerns with your health care provider.
-Conventional and natural treatments are available which will help to relieve your discomfort.
+Conventional treatments are available which will help to relieve your discomfort.
 A detailed medical history and various tests may be employed.
 Dietary and lifestyle changes may be recommended.
 Conventional practitioners may recommend the use of antihistamine and other drugs which intercept the allergic response.
-Natural remedies can help to relieve symptoms and reduce the sensitivity of your body when exposed to phenolic compounds.

 More Information about Phenol Allergies